openstack-archive/fuel-docs/pages/reference-architecture/network-concepts/6010-logical-networks.rst

   Just like the public network, the private network should be isolated from other networks in the cluster for security reasons.

+Internal Network

+  The internal network connects all OpenStack nodes in the environment.
+  All components of an OpenStack environment communicate with each other using this network.
+  This network must be isolated from both the private and public networks for security reasons.

+  The internal network can also be used for serving iSCSI protocol exchanges between Compute and Storage nodes.

 If you want to combine another network with the Admin network on the same NIC,